 Injuries from a Pedestrian Accident

 A human body colliding with any size vehicle rarely escapes harm.
-Serious injuries such as traumatic brain damage and broken bones are common with pedestrian accidents.
-Because of the injuries, there will be medical bills, lost income from missing work, pain and suffering.
+Serious injuries such as traumatic brain damage and broken bones are common in pedestrian accidents.
+There will be medical bills, lost income from missing work, pain, and suffering because of the injuries.
 It takes a long time to recover from these severe injuries.
 Some people never fully recover.
 The effects of the accident are permanent for them and their families.

-Drivers of cars, trucks, buses and other types of motor vehicles deal with more distractions than ever.
-Rain, snow and fog make it hard for drivers to see.
-The use of mobile phones take away the attention of drivers.
+Drivers of cars, trucks, buses, and other motor vehicles deal with more distractions than ever.
+Rain, snow, and fog make it hard for drivers to see.
+The use of mobile phones takes away the attention of drivers.
 They concentrate on telephone conversations or texting rather than what’s going on around their vehicles.